Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 We hope that you are now starting to experience the power of edge native applications and the Actyx Platform.
 If you are keen to dive a bit deeper, check out the following further resources.

+## Download the code

+You can download the complete code for this tutorial from [GitHub](https://github.com/Actyx/chat-app-tutorial).

 ## Further resources

 - Learn more about [ActyxOS](/os/introduction.md)